 For practice purposes, you have a bit more flexibility in which bucket of baseballs you can use.
 But don’t forget to keep in mind the three prerequisites that all quality practice balls have, as listed above.

-Below you can read brief reviews of a few of our favorite balls.
+For more information on our preferred baseballs, you can read brief reviews of a few of our favorite balls.
 Please note that not all are listed in the comparison chart.

 Review of the Best Baseballs